The Missing (novel series): Sent

 Cover for Sent, the second book.

-In this book, Jonah, Katherine, Chip, and Chip's biological brother, Alex, have one warning of disaster before they are sent back to 15th century to the Tower of London, with the promise that they can return to their home in the 21st century if they can repair history.
+Jonah, Katherine, Chip, and Chip's biological brother, Alex, have one warning of disaster before they are sent back to the Tower of London in the 15th century, with the promise that they can return to their home in the 21st century if they can repair history.
 They quickly discover that Chip and Alex's true identities are Edward V (king of England) and Richard of Shrewsbury, Duke of York, respectively.
 But before Chip can enjoy being the King of England, they discover that they are virtually prisoners—and that the boys' uncle, Richard, Duke of Gloucester, wants them dead.
-Jonah and Katherine must repair time and save Chip and Alex from their certain deaths before it is even possible that they can return home.

-After ending up in the Tower of London, the four discover Chip and Alex's true identities, but find them prisoners.
-They foil an attempt by two men to kill Chip and Alex, but then must hide.
-The next day, they decide to do something and end up crossing the Thames to Westminster Abbey, where the boys' uncle, Richard of Gloucester, is being crowned King Richard III of England.
-Posing as angels, they terrify King Richard by telling that his murder of his nephews means that he is condemned to hell, leaving him with a burden of guilt and terror of damnation that lasts throughout his reign.
+The four teenagers foil an attempt by two men to kill Chip and Alex, but then must hide.
+The next day, they decide to cross the Thames to Westminster Abbey, where the boys' uncle, Richard of Gloucester, is being crowned King Richard III of England.
+Posing as angels, they terrify King Richard by telling him that his murder of his nephews means that he is condemned to hell, leaving him with a burden of guilt and terror of damnation that lasts throughout his reign.
 They visit the queen, their mother, in sanctuary at Westminster, intending to convince her of Chip and Alex's death, but instead Chip and Alex rejoin their tracers (which mark out the events of original time) and Jonah and Katherine are removed from time to a time hollow, where they and JB watch the next two years, from 1483 to 1485.
-Jonah and Katherine are sent to the Battle of Bosworth Field and manage to convince King Richard to give up his crown in favor of Edward (Chip), but he is killed in battle and Chip and Alex are almost killed, before Jonah and Katherine manage to convince them to come home.
+Jonah and Katherine are sent to the Battle of Bosworth Field and manage to convince King Richard to give up his crown in favor of Edward (Chip), but he is killed in battle and Chip and Alex are almost killed before Jonah and Katherine manage to convince them to come home.
 They return to the time cave, and then go home.
-JB soon shows up at Chip's house and explain to him, Alex, Jonah and Katherine that Chip was never meant to be king and that Richard III was meant to be a villain for the sake of furthering humanity's moral development, as the incident with his nephews had made the murder of children no longer acceptable as an option for those involved in governance.
+JB soon shows up at Chip's house and explains to him, Alex, Jonah, and Katherine that Chip was never meant to be king and that Richard III was meant to be a villain for the sake of furthering humanity's moral development, as the incident with his nephews had made the murder of children no longer acceptable as an option for those involved in governance.
 JB then tells the four that he wants Jonah and Katherine to help the next missing child, Andrea Crowell, return to her place in history.

 Sent was released on August 25, 2009.